sempr-tk/sempr/README.md

 	MyClass();

 	/// alternative to allow derived classes to pass their own IDGen<DerivedClass>
-	MyClass(const core::IDGenBase& gen);
+	MyClass(const core::IDGenBase* gen);
 };

 /* MyClass.cpp */
 MyClass::MyClass()
-	: Entity( core::IDGen<MyClass>() )
+	: Entity(new core::IDGen<MyClass>())
 {
 	// ctor stuff
 }

-MyClass::MyClass(const core::IDGenBase& gen)
+MyClass::MyClass(const core::IDGenBase* gen)
-	: Entity( gen )
+	: Entity(gen)
 {
 	// ctor stuff
 }
 ```

-**TODO:** This way, even when loading an entity a new id is generated and overwritten by ODB afterwards.
-Is there a way to prevent this?
-Or at least free the id?
+The DBObject takes care of freeing IDs, so that they can be reused later on.
+This is only relevant for the `IncrementalIDGeneration`: If you create Object\_1 to 10 and remove Object\_3, "Object\_3" joins the pool of revoked ids and can be assigned to the next object to be created.

 ### RDFPropertyMap
 The RDFPropertyMap is a utility entity that allows its user to store values of different types in a single datastructure.
 Internally, it uses `Soprano::LiteralValue`s (which are based on `QVariant`) to store the most common datatypes.
 As the name implies, it is a map-structure: String-keys are mapped to values, and since it is derived from `RDFEntity`, a triple exists for every key-value-pair.
 Therefore, the map has to be given a subject to use in the triples as well as a base-URI that precedes the keys to form valid properties in RDF.
 E.g.: